Microsoft/azure-docs.cs-cz/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>SYNOPSE
-Zobrazit historii spuštění Connnect AAD
+Get AAD Connect historie spuštění

 ### <a name="syntax"></a>SYNTAXE